sarveshmann/cse15l-lab-reports/lab_report_3.md

 16:        PLoS Medicine Debate is the value of placebo controls in early “proof of
 ```

-**Explanation:** Here the command `grep -n` searches for the lines that that contain the given pattern "PLoS" and prints them out along with their number.
-In this case, the line number is 16 (printed on the very left).
+**Explanation:** Here the command `grep -n` searches for the lines that contain the given pattern *"PLoS"* and prints them out along with their line number.
+In this case, the line number is 16.

 ***